-1. General characteristics
+1.General characteristics

-55. The Pilot Information System (PIS), from a global point of view, must be presented and operate in a highly integrated way, guaranteeing the data sharing with agreed policy.

-56. It is therefore a central core represented by a common database, by a set of autonomous application modules (software components) and by an infrastructure for communication and interoperability with other systems.

-57. The figure below is the conceptual model of the proposed PIS.
+- The IMAP Pilot Info System operates in a highly integrated and consistent way, guaranteeing coherence for data sharing with agreed policy. - 43 Therefore, a central core is represented by a central RDBMS Relational Data Base Management System, by a set of autonomous application modules (software components) and by an infrastructure for communication and interoperability with other systems. - The figure below is the conceptual model of the proposed IMAP Pilot Info System.
 In the external circle users are represented at the same level.
-Of course the system allows the hierarchical distribution of users (external circle) according to Contracting Parties needs.
+Of course, the system allows the hierarchical distribution of users (external circle) according to Contracting Parties needs.

-58. The modular approach allows to considerably reduce the complexity of the system implementing it as a set of distinct components that can be developed independently and then plugged together.

-59. The modular structure also provides great interoperability between functional application components that meet the need for integration, while remaining autonomous and independent both operational and functional.

-60. The proposed solution envisages a PIS not only modular but also scalable, that is to say that it can be functionally upgraded with the addition or development of new application modules, and capable of managing the increments of traffic and users expected and desirable, simply by increasing the processing and / or transmission capacity.
+- The modular approach allows to considerably reduce critical interferences between system components, as they can be developed independently and then plugged together. - 46 The modular structure has to assure interoperability between functional application components for integration purposes, while remaining autonomous and independent both operational and functional. - 47 The proposed solution envisages a IMAP Pilot Info System not only modular but also scalable, that is to say that it can be functionally upgraded with the addition or development of new application modules, and capable of managing the increments of traffic and users expected and desirable, simply by increasing the processing and / or transmission capacity.